-Continued agricultural use on existing farmland means existing farmland that is identified on Map 21 of the Lee Plan and that will be committed to continued agricultural use, in exchange for increasing the standard maximum residential density on the entire property, with all residential units placed on other uplands.
-See section 33-1056.
-STAFF ALTERNATIVE density above the standard maximum residential density.
-The approved density is based on the acreage attributable to the entire property under consideration and requires that all residential units must be placed other uplands within the boundary of the subject property.
+Continued agricultural use on existing farmland means existing farmland identified on Lee Plan Map 21 that will be committed, through a recorded perpetual easement, to continued agricultural activity and use in exchange for County approval allowing residential density above the standard maximum residential density.
+The approved density is based on the acreage attributable to the entire property under consideration and requires that all residential units must be placed on other uplands within the boundary of the subject property.